Bitcoin-ABC/bitcoin-abc/depends/README.md

     BUILD_ID_SALT: Optional salt to use when generating build package ids
     JOBS: Number of jobs to use for each package build

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
-In this case, `--disable-wallet`.
+If some packages are not built, for example by building the depends with `make NO_WALLET=1`, the appropriate options should be set when building Bitcoin ABC using these dependencies.
+In this example, `-DBUILD_BITCOIN_WALLET=OFF` should be passed to the `cmake` command line to ensure that the build will not fail due to missing dependencies.

 Additional targets: